 (Bertrand N. O. Walker, 1870-1927) published "Tales of the Bark Lodges" (1919) and "Yoo-doo-shah-we-ah," and

-the context of a twentieth-century tribal milieu, prefigures more contemporary Native novels such as N. Scott
+within the context of a twentieth-century tribal milieu, prefigures more contemporary Native novels such as N.

-the protagonist in "Sundown" is a returned war veteran.
-"Talking to the Moon," Mathews's philosophical reflections
+novels, the protagonist in "Sundown" is a returned war veteran.
+"Talking to the Moon," Mathews's philosophical

-of a year spent in a hill cabin in the blackjack country of Osage County, has been called an Native Walden by critics.
+reflections of a year spent in a hill cabin in the blackjack country of Osage County, has been called an Native

 One of the greatest Native American pottery makers is the famed potter Nampeyo (c.
 1860-1942).
 Nampeyo

 studied designs on old pottery shards found at the old village of Sikydtki.
 Using those ancient designs and adding

 her own creative flair, she made unique pots that caught the attention of collectors.
 She enjoyed immense fame at

 the turn of the 20th century, which has only grown in the decades after her passing.
 Today her descendants,

 including Dextra and Hisi Quotskuyva, continue to impress buyers with their delicate work.
 The children of these